Introduction to high dimensional knots: Local moves on -dimensional knots

 \np

-1cm By an analogy to the previous case `$S^1$ and $S^2$ in $\R^4$', we can guess $L_1$ is changed into $L_0$ by the following procedure.
+1cm By an analogy to the previous case `$S^1$ and $S^2$ in $\R^4$', we can guess $L_1$ is changed into $L_0$ by the operation as drawn in Figure \ref{ribbonmoveau}.
 Note that $B^n$ is the $n$-dimensional ball ($n\in\N$).
 Indeed it is true.
+The procedure is drawn in Figure \ref{T2bau}.